Bento Grid Slot System¶

 ResolvedSlot¶

-What the registry produces after calling resolve:
+What the registry produces after it calls resolve:

 // src/lib/slot-types.ts